 Restaurants with Gluten-Free French Fries

 - Chick-fil-a: The restaurant’s signature waffle fries are cooked in a dedicated fryer in peanut oil.
-Read more about what’s gluten free at Chick-fil-a.
+Read more about what’s gluten-free at Chick-fil-a.

 - Five Guys: Five Guys’ hand-cut fries are cooked in a dedicated French fry fryer in peanut oil.
 Learn more about Five Guys’ gluten-free options.

-- Honest Burger: Honest Burger is a popular fast-food chain based in the UK.
+- Honest Burger: Honest Burger is a popular fast-food chain in the UK.
 Both the French fries and onion rings are cooked in a dedicated fryer.

 - In-N-Out Burger: The popular fast-food chain offers gluten-free French fries cooked in a dedicated fryer using sunflower oil.